Healthdirect Free Australian health advice you can count on.

 • It’s expensive if you don’t have private health insurance.

-There are usually extra costs that your insurance doesn’t cover.
+• Usually there are extra costs that your insurance doesn’t cover.
 This may include a fee for an anaesthetist or paediatrician if you need one.

 Birth centre

-You’ll probably go home within 24 hours after birth, with care from midwives at home afterwards.
+You’ll usually go home within 24 hours after birth, with care from midwives at home afterwards.

 Birthing centres are often attached to hospitals.
 If a problem develops during your labour, you may need to move to the hospital for medical care.